openvpi/MakeDiffSinger/variance-temp-solution/README.md

 Now the transcriptions.csv can be used for all functionalities of DiffSinger training.

+`convert_ds.py ds2csv` supports DS files which have no corresponding WAV files.
+All sentences in these files will be assigned a virtual item name, and inserted into the transcriptions.
+This is a preparation to support using DS tuning projects to train a variance model.
+In addition, `curves.json` file is written to support `f0` sequence refinement.

 ## (Appendix) other useful tools

 ### RMVPE pitch extraction algorithm